nik1oo/nik1oo.github.io/content/about.md

 title: "About"
 draft: false
 ---

-I'm interested in low-level programming, games design, and mathematics.
-I mainly program in C, Python, and Odin.
+I do programming, games design, and mathematics.

+I program in C, Python, Rust, and Odin.